Nice to meet you.

 What I like about Freshservice:

-• With a few clicks, I could scan my entire network and populate a detailed list of IT assets, including their usage status and relationships with other systems.
-This feature alone saved us hours of manual tracking.
+• Users highlight how easy it is to scan an entire network and generate a detailed inventory of IT assets, including usage status and relationships with other systems.

 What G2 users like about Freshservice: